-Brian Ray is a faculty member at the University of Florida where he serves as the Director of the Poe Business Ethics Center and a Master Lecturer of Leadership and Ethics.
-Dr. Ray is also the Contributing Professor for the Wall Street Journal in the fields of leadership and ethics.
-The Wall Street Journal selects top tier faculty members in the fields of accounting, business law, ethics, finance, leadership, marketing, and strategic management to contribute to the Journal’s student membership and professor resources, weekly reviews, and assessment tools.
-He also serves as a Professional Lecturer for the George Washington University Elliott School of International Affairs where he teaches graduate-level ethics courses.
+Brian Ray is a faculty member at the University of Florida where he serves as Director of the Poe Business Ethics Center and an Instructional Professor of Leadership and Ethics.
+Dr. Ray is also the Contributing Professor for the Wall Street Journal in the fields of leadership and ethics and teaches graduate-level ethics courses for the George Washington University Elliott School of International Affairs.
 For 17 years Dr. Ray served as Associate Dean for the University of Florida Warrington College of Business.
-In that capacity he was responsible for leading a nationally-ranked undergraduate program with over 5,000 students.
+In that capacity he was responsible for leading a nationally-ranked undergraduate program with over 4,000 students.

 Awards and recognitions while serving at the University of Florida include the following:

 Distinguished Alumni Award, Florida State University College of Education: This award honors graduates who have distinguished themselves through scholarly, creative, and humanitarian achievement and service to their profession.

 Teacher of the Year, University of Florida Warrington College of Business

 George and Mary Hood Award, Stetson University: Awarded annually in recognition of commitment and contributions to Stetson University as well as promotion of its core values of personal growth, intellectual development, and global citizenship.